EboniteDev/security/README.md

-# Description
-Everything about security and verification of projects.
-# Summary
+# Security repository

+## INFOS

+This repository hosts all things security/verifications.
-Here you can find stuff to verify your downloads through GitHub.
+Here you can find the public gpg certificate (you can use Kleopatra or similar software to use it).
-Some examples: sha256, GPG public key.
-# SHA256
-red-annoyance-list :

-# GPG key info
-name:
-email:
-fingerprint:
+Here will also be present the CHECKSUMS summary of important projects.